MISAO Project

 o MisV1445

 It brightened rapidly by 2 mag or more, from fainter than 16.8 mag up to 14.7 mag, withiin only 4 minutes on 2011 Dec.
 17. It is possible real-time flare detection of a new flare star.
-It has already faded down to 18 mag on 2011 Dec.
-24.
+It has already faded out, fainter than 18 mag.

 o MisV1446